simalexan/battlecamp/README.md

 # Wardley Maps BattleCamp

-A Wardley Map BattleCamp is an advanced Wardley Map workshop dedicated to teaching and training people (and robots!) to do Gameplay.
-Its purpose is to show that there are other important phases of the Wardley Map Strategy Cycle, such as "Climatic Patterns", "Doctrine" and "Gameplay".
+A Wardley Map BattleCamp is an advanced Wardley Map workshop dedicated to teaching and training people (and robots!) to do Business Strategic Gameplay.
+It's outcome is to get a group of people that are well experienced and comfortable in collaboratively mapping strategic gameplay moves.
+While in an unknown, uncharted setting.

-The **focus** of this workshop is **on playing the "game"**.
-Its goal is to help attendees to utilize all of the phases of Wardley Map Strategy Cycle and understand that you will be doing all of the phases in a real-life scenario.

-**You should do all of the phases**.

-Not:

-- "I'm just going to do a gameplay move"
-- "I'm just going to do a map"
-- "I'm just going to predict based on a map and some climatic patterns"
-- "I'm just going to optimize a bit my company using the Doctrines"

-The purpose is to do all of the phases and to practice them.
+We should all learn to do all of the Wardley Maps phases and to practice them.
+Additionaly, help your workshop attendees learn to play collaboratively, in a real-life scenario.

 *Note:* This workshop is a "simulation" of a real-life scenario.
 Consider it as such, a simulation.

 ## Requirements to Attend

-In order to attend a workshop, you should at least have read the book / created several Wardley Maps yourself, read and learned some of the Climatic Patterns, Doctrine and Gameplay.
 This is an advanced workshop which expects attendees to have at least some real-life experience with Wardley Maps.
+In order to attend a workshop, you should have, at least:

+- read the book,
+- created several Wardley Maps yourself, alone
+- read and learned some of the Climatic Patterns, Doctrine and Gameplay.

+*or*

+- completed 100% of the Leading Edge Forum's course on Wardley Mapping

 ## Requirements to Organize